apuaaChen/Zhaodong-Chen/_pages/about.md

   - /about.html
 ---

-&nbsp; &nbsp;  I am currently a second-year PhD student in Computer Science, and I joined UCSB for my graduate study since Sept 2019.
-My academic and research advisors are [Prof. Yu-Xiang Wang](https://sites.cs.ucsb.edu/~yuxiangw/) and [Prof. Zheng Zhang](https://www.ece.ucsb.edu/~zhengzhang/).
-Before that I was with the Department of Precision Instrument and the Brain-inspired Computing Center in Tsinghua University and was advised by [Prof. Guoqi Li](http://faculty.dpi.tsinghua.edu.cn/liguoqi.html).<br>
+&nbsp; &nbsp;  Welcome to my homepage!
+I am currently a second-year PhD student in Computer Science at University of California, Santa Barbara, where I am fortunately being advised by [Prof. Yu-Xiang Wang](https://sites.cs.ucsb.edu/~yuxiangw/) and [Prof. Zheng Zhang](https://www.ece.ucsb.edu/~zhengzhang/).
+Before that I was with the Department of Precision Instrument and the Brain-inspired Computing Center in Tsinghua University and had the pleasure of being advised by [Prof. Guoqi Li](http://faculty.dpi.tsinghua.edu.cn/liguoqi.html).<br>

-&nbsp; &nbsp; I have a variety of **research interests**, including: dynamic pricing, multi-armed/contextual bandits, tensor networks, computational complexity, etc.
+&nbsp; &nbsp; I have a variety of **research interests**, including: dynamic pricing, multi-armed/contextual bandits, tensor networks, computational complexity, etc. My current work is a combination of pricing and bandits problem.